-Nor just as there is reversal to what it given sensibly, so there is revenuel to chat is given consciously.
-Just as the former reversal is away from the understood as understood, the formulates as formalited, the effirmed a offirmed, and to the merely sensed, so also the latter reversal is from the unierstood, foremlated, affirmed as such, to the serely given.
-Hence, in the self-affirmation of the knower, the conditioned is the statement, I am a mover.
-The link between the conditioned and its conditions is cast in the proposition, I am a knower if I am a unity performing certain kinds of acts.
-The conditions as formulated pro the unity-identity-whole to be grasped in data as individual and the kinds of acts to be grasped in data as similar.
-But the fulfilment of the conditions in consciousness is to be had by reverting from such formalations to the more rudimentary state of the formulated where there is no formulation but merely experience.
-Self - Affirmat From preliminary clarifications, we tarm to the issue.
-Apple a moover?
-Lara har to ask the question of himself.
+Am I a knower?
+Each has to ask the question of himself.
 But anyone who asks it, is rationally conscious.
-For the question is a question for reflection, a question to be not with a "Yes" or "No"; and asking the question does not mean repeating the words but entering the dynamic state in which dissatisfaction with more theory menifests itself in a demand for fact, for what is so.
+For the question is a question for reflection, a question to be met with a "Yes" or "No"; and asking the question does not mean repeating the words but entering the dynamic state in which dissatisfaction with mere theory manifests itself in a demand for fact, for what is so.
 Further, the question is not any question.
-If I ask it, I know what it maons.
+If I ask it, I know what it means.
 What do I mean by I?
-The answer is difficult to formulate, but strangely, in some obscure fashion, I know very vell that it means without formulation, and by th t obscure yet familiar awareness, I find fault with various formulations of what is about by "I".
-In other words, "I" has a rudimentary meaning from consciousness and it envisages unt the cultiplicity nor the diversity of contents and conscious acts but rather the unity that goes along with them.
+The answer is difficult to formulate, but strangely, in some obscure fashion, I know very well what it means without formulation, and by that obscure yet familiar awareness, I find fault with various formulations of what is meant by In other words, "I" has a rudimentary meaning from consciousness and it envisages neither the multiplicity nor the diversity of contents and conscious acts but rather the unity that goes along with them.
 But if "I" has some such rudimentary meaning from consciousness, then consciousness supplies the fulfilment of one element in the conditions for affirming that I am a knower.
-Dods consciousness supply the fulfilment for the other conditions?
-Do I see, or as I blind?
-Do I hear, or as I leaf?
-Do I try to understand or is the lightnotics between intelligence and stunidity no more applicable to se that to a stone?
-Have I any experience of Insight, or is the story of Archimedes as strange to be as the account of Plotinus' vision of the One?
-Do I conceive, think, consider, suppose, define, formulate, or is my talking like the talking of a purrot?
-I reflect, for I ask phother I as a knower.
+Does consciousness supply the fulfilment for the other conditions?
+Do I see, or am I blind?
+Do I hear, or am I deaf?
+Do I try to understand or is the distinction between intelligence and stupidity no more applicable to me than to a stone?
+Have I any experience of insight, or is the story of Archimedes as strange to me as the account of Plotinus' vision of the One?
+Do I conceive, think, consider, suppose, define, formulate, or is my talking like the talking of a parrot?
+I reflect, for I ask whether I am a knower.
 Do I grasp the unconditioned, if not in other instances, then in this one?
-If I grasped the unconditioned, would I not be unler the rational compulsion of affirming that I am and so, either affirm it, or else find some loophole, some weakness, some incohorence, in this account of the genesis of self-affirmation?
-As each bas to ask these questions of hizself, so too, he has to answer them for himself.
-But the fact of the asking and the possibility of the answering are themselves the sufficient reason for the affirmative anewer.
-Suf-affirmation as immanutation.
-The foregoing account of self-affirmation stresses its accitive expectation is a julgment of fact and so it rests heavily upon the expectation component in knowing.
-Still it is a singular type of julgment for it possesses a variety of overtones.
-I sight not be, yet if I an, I as.
-I sight be other than I am, yet, in fact, I as must I ar.
-The contingent, if you suppose it as a flot, becomes conditionally necessary, and this piece of elementary logic places the merely factual self-affirmation in a context of necessity.
+If I grasped the unconditioned, would I not be under the rational compulsion of affirming that I am a knower and so, either affirm it, or else find some loophole, some weakness, some incoherence, in this account of the genesis of self-affirmation?
+As each has to ask these questions of himself, so too, he has to answer them for himself.
+But the fact of the asking and the possibility of the answering are themselves the sufficient reason for the affirmative enswer.